-The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Board has entrusted the Management with the responsibility of developing and monitoring the Company's risk management policies and procedures and its compliance with them.
+The Board of Directors have the overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Board has entrusted the Management with the responsibility of developing and monitoring the Company's risk management policies and procedures and ensure compliance with them.